dtinit/data-transfer-project/Documentation/Integration.md

+## Generic API OAuth and job ID handling

+When integrating a generic API, the transfer job ID and OAuth credentials serve different purposes:

+* The **job ID** identifies the Data Transfer Project transfer job.
+It is generated when the transfer job is created and is used to correlate the authentication flow and subsequent transfer requests.
+* The **OAuth access token** authenticates the account whose data is being transferred.
+It must not be treated as the job ID or as a substitute for job correlation.
+* Generic API requests include the OAuth access token as a Bearer token in the `Authorization` header and the transfer job ID in the `X-DTP-Job-Id` header.
+* OAuth credentials must correspond to the account authorized for that transfer job.
+If a user has multiple accounts with the same service, credentials must be kept distinct so that credentials for one account cannot be used for another account's transfer.
+* OAuth access and refresh tokens are sensitive credentials and must be transmitted and stored securely.
+Use HTTPS for communication involving these credentials.
+* When access tokens expire, refreshed credentials should remain associated with the same transfer job and authorized account.

+The generic API implementation should use the job ID only for transfer correlation and the OAuth token for authentication.
+These values provide separate pieces of context and should not be treated as interchangeable.

 ## Integrate a new Data Model

 * The shared model classes for supported Transfer Data Types are located in the [portability-types-common](https://github.com/google/data-transfer-project/tree/master/portability-types-common) and [portability-types-transfer](https://github.com/google/data-transfer-project/tree/master/portability-types-transfer) modules